Medical negligence inquests

 The NHS Trust or care provider is likely to attend with their own legal representatives who will have a great deal of experience of attending inquests.
 Understandably, people often wish to ensure there is a level playing field by arranging for an experienced lawyer to attend on their behalf.

 Families can find inquests overwhelming, particularly during a time of personal grief, stress and uncertainty.
 Again, appointing a lawyer to guide you through the process can be beneficial.

 How we can help at an inquest where medical negligence is suspected

-If you are required to attend an inquest where medical negligence is suspected then call our free legal helpline for initial guidance and details of your funding options.
-Phone 0808 1391606 or email us at [email protected]
+If your loved one has passed away in circumstances where medical negligence isn suspected and an inquest has been arranged then call our free legal helpline for initial guidance and details of your funding options.
+Phone 0808 139 1606 or email us at [email protected]